Catching a Bass with a Drop Shot: What Lures Do You Need?

 Is drop shot good for bass?

-A drop shot is often associated with vertical and deep-water fishing but is also one of the most versatile fishing options.
+A drop shot is often associated with vertical and deep-water fishing but is also one of the most versatile options.
 So yes, it is undoubtedly one of the most used techniques for catching bass at any depth and year-round.

 How do you rig a drop shot for largemouth bass?